 L-Learn I am loving the podcast The Feed by Rick Bayless and Steve Dolinsky.
 Great information, topics and information……and it’s free!

 O-Own a bag drying rack.
-I try to limit the consumption of sealable plastic bags but in all honesty they are handy for a variety of reasons mainly marinating meat and vegetables.
+I try to limit the consumption of resealable plastic bags but in all honesty they are handy for a variety of reasons mainly marinating meat and vegetables.
 When I can, I wash and reuse only those that have been used for fruits and vegetables, those that are used for meat and fish I discard.
 Alternatively, you could use a tall drinking glass with wooden skewers.

 W-Watch Sustainable.
 This week I attended a viewing of the movie at a local bookstore.
 The movie reminded me of Food Inc, the movie I mentioned in last week’s post.
 The movie highlights farmers, the struggles they face making a living and the difference between small farmers and big-ag farming.